infomofo/ffd-jobcalc/README.md

 FFD Job Calculator
 ==================
-I wanted to learn [AngularJS](http://angularjs.org/) and also just got into Final Fantasy Dimensions on Android, so I thought this would be a good opportunity.
-I couldn't find any online Job calculators, so I thought I'd give it a try.
+I couldn't find any online Job calculators for Final Fantasy Dimensions, so I thought I'd give it a try.

+I wanted to learn [AngularJS](http://angularjs.org/), so I thought this would be a good opportunity.

-I am using Bootstrap so I also plan to make the site responsive to mobile devices.
+I am using Bootstrap and plan to make the site responsive to mobile devices.

 I am using Angular.JS and storing the build on the url, so the links can be copied and pasted to share.